Floyd Williams is a senior tax counsel at Public Strategies Washington.

 Earlier in his career, Nagle served as the Financial Services Director at the Democratic Congressional Campaign Committee, and as Political Director for the National Association of Letter Carriers.
 He is a graduate of Princeton University and is active in the Senate Democratic Chiefs of Staff Alumni Group.

-Ali McGuigan serves as a Policy Fellow for PSW, working primarily on research.
-McGuigan supports clients on issues relating to trade, energy, transportation, agriculture, defense, and international affairs.
+Ali McGuigan serves as a Legislative Assistant for PSW, working to support clients on issues related to trade, energy, transportation, agriculture, financial services, and international affairs.

-Prior to joining Public Strategies Washington in June 2017, McGuigan completed her first year of graduate coursework at the University of Texas at Austin’s Lyndon B. Johnson School of Public Affairs.
-Upon completion of her PSW fellowship, she will receive a Master of Global Policy from the LBJ School.
-During her time at LBJ, she served as a Research Affiliate for Innovations for Peace and Development and created maps in ArcGIS for projects analyzing food security, and conflict and aid distribution in Africa.
+McGuigan joined PSW in June 2017 while completing her Master of Global Policy Studies from the University of Texas at Austin’s Lyndon B. Johnson School of Public Affairs.
+During her time at UT Austin she served as a Research Affiliate for Innovations for Peace and Development where she conducted geospatial analysis on issues of food security, conflict, and aid distribution in Africa.

-McGuigan is a 2016 graduate of Texas Christian University where she earned her B.A. in Political Science with an emphasis on International Relations and minors in Spanish and Criminal Justice.
-While earning her undergraduate degree, Ali worked at Dream Outside the Box, a non-profit focused on exposing children in underserved communities to higher education and career pathways through college student led after school programming.
+She earned her B.A. in Political Science with an International Relations Emphasis, and minors in Spanish and Criminal Justice from Texas Christian University in 2016.
+While earning her undergraduate degree, McGuigan worked at Dream Outside the Box, a non-profit focused on cultivating leadership skills in college students to lead career-centered after school programming for children in under served communities.

 Contact Ali McGuigan - firstname.lastname@example.orgMichelle KinzerLegislative Assistant